Stephen Sunday: Numancia

 Sunny spent the first months of the new season training on his own, having been deemed surplus to requirements by Valencia manager Unai Emery.
 On 19 January 2011 he was again loaned, moving to Numancia from division two.

 In the following two years, still in that tier and already as a permanent signing, Sunny was first-choice for the Sorians.
 On 11 May 2011 he scored his first goal as a senior, netting the 2–1 winner away against Albacete.

 Bnei Sakhnin / CSKA Sofia

 On 30 July 2013, Sunny signed a two-year contract with Israeli club Bnei Sakhnin.
 On 3 January of the following year, he moved teams and countries again, joining Bulgaria's CSKA Sofia after agreeing to a two-and-a-half-year deal.

 Real Salt Lake

 After starting out the season in Turkey with Alanyaspor, Sunny joined Real Salt Lake on 21 January 2016.
-He scored his first Major League Soccer goal on 12 March, helping to a 2–1 home defeat of Seattle Sounders.
+He scored his first Major League Soccer goal on 12 March, helping to a 2–1 home defeat of Seattle Sounders FC.

 Sunny was released following the 2018 campaign.